pypyr/docs/content/docs/getting-started/conditional-logic.md

 ```

 `skip` is the inverse of `run`.

+If instead you want to switch between different branches
+like an IF-THEN-ELSE check out [switch branching](#switch-branching).

 ## use variables to control if step runs
 You can parameterize your conditional statements with [variables]({{< ref